powersprouter/cubeExploder/README.md

 Pretty much every single Blender tutorial I have ever watched begins with the instructor deleting the default cube.
 I mean, almost every single one!!
 So why do we have this default?
 Why not a default with no cube?

 This just makes me laugh.
-And then it hit me - - - rather than a simple _Select All_ > _x-then-press-delete_, what is really called for is BLOWING THIS SHIT UP.
+And then it hit me - - - rather than a simple _Select All_ > _x_ > _delete_, what is really called for is BLOWING THIS SHIT UP.
 I mean, seriously folks.
 The cube MUST go KABOOOOOOOOOOOOOM!!!

 And so, cubeExploder was born.